 the stop criterion; the algorithm will stop after a fixed number of reversals or after a fixed number of test items being presented (‘trials’).
 A reversal is an event where the presentation level change of the next step is in the opposite direction as compared to the previous step.

-the method to calculate the score; this can be the average of a fixed number of reversals or the average of a fixed number of trials.
+the method to calculate the score; this can be the average SNR of a fixed number of reversals or a fixed number of trials.

 |This feature is not available in the web viewer.|